peterhack-harness-sandbox/HarnessWebApp-demo/README.md

 # HarnessWebApp-demo

- A simple Web App to demo Harness with continuous Deployment and Verification
+A very simple Web/Mobile App to demonstrate how anyone can collaborate and improve your app!

+The Full CI/CD story demonstrates how to accelerate things (without breaking things :))

+**As a Developer, suggest your new feature and let the magic happend!**

+#Requirements

+- A github account

-# Local Execution
+# Story

+## Step1
+- Edit the file

+# Wants to collaborate?

-## Build
+## A GitHub Account
 `docker build -t ecointet/harness-webapp-demo .`
 ## Execute
 `docker run -p 80:8000 ecointet/harness-webapp-demo`